statechannels/statechannels/packages/nitro-protocol/docs/wallet-dev-tutorial/off-chain-funding.md

   turnNum: 100,
 };

-// Support this state by providing a signature on it
+// Collect a support proof by getting all participants to sign this state signState(sixForMe, mySigningKey);
+signState(sixForMe, hubSigningKey);
 ```

 <div class="mermaid" align="center">